Freediving Gold Coast Club

 - Our freediving club has qualified instructors (that is, certified to be an instructor by AIDA International, the world’s biggest freediving organisation) and are certified in monofin freediving who supervise freediving club activities.

 - Freediving Gold Coast Club practices the highest safety standards of any freediving club in Australia and adheres to the Freediving Pool Standards Code.

 - Our freediving club is, to the best of our knowledge, the only freediving club in Australia employing an AIDA Instructor with a degree in exercise science , a sport psychology background and is in fact a registered psychologist.
 All freediving club training is based on sound exercise physiology principles.

 - Freediving Gold Coast Club is the only freediving club in Australia that runs three international freediving mini-competitions per year.
 How can we do this?
 Because our instructors are also AIDA International Judges.

-- Freediving Gold Coast Club members receive discounts on entry to all our international mini competitions.
+- Freediving Gold Coast Club members in the HPC Program receive discounts on entry to all our international mini competitions.

 We might never be the biggest freediving club in Australia because of our strict safety standards but there are considerable benefits to being a member of the Freediving Gold Coast Club.